Leiden Manifesto for Research Metrics: 2016 John Ziman Award

-In 2016, the Leiden Manifesto was presented with the John Ziman Award by the European Association for the Study of Science and Technology for its effort to widen scientometrics knowledge to the scientific community as a whole.
-EASST president Fred Steward stated that the LM "emphasizes situatedness, in terms of different cognitive domains and research missions as well as the wider socioeconomic, national and regional context".
-This award contributed to the solidification of the LM as a continuing public debate for the scholarly community.
-The award was received well by lead author Diana Hicks.
+In 2016, the European Association for the Study of Science and Technology (EASST) gave its John Ziman Award to the Leiden Manifesto for its effort to widen scientometrics knowledge to the scientific community as a whole.
+EASST president Fred Steward stated that it "emphasizes situatedness, in terms of different cognitive domains and research missions as well as the wider socioeconomic, national and regional context".

-Leiden Manifesto, The Metric Tide, and DORA

-The Leiden Manifesto gained popularity following its publication, mainly by the scholarly publishing community which looked to reform their practices.
-The LM is often cited alongside other similar publications; those being the DORA and UK based academic review The Metric Tide.
-In a public statement by the University of Leeds, support for committing to using the principles of the LM along with DORA and The Metric Tide was issued in order to further research excellence.

-Public endorsement
+Institutions

-LIBER, a collaboration of European research libraries issued a substantial review on the LM in 2017.
-It concluded as a viewpoint that the LM was a "solid foundation" on which academic libraries could base their assessment of metrics.
+LIBER, a collaboration of European research libraries, issued a substantial review of the Leiden Manifesto in 2017, concluding that it was a "solid foundation" on which academic libraries could base their assessment of metrics.

-Elsevier, a global leader in research publishing and information analytics, announced on 14 July 2020 that it was to endorse the LM to guide its development of improved research evaluation.
+Elsevier announced on 14 July 2020 that it would use the Leiden Manifesto to guide its development of improved research evaluation.
 Elsevier stated that the principles of the manifesto were already close in nature to their 2019 CiteScore metrics, which was in summary "improved calculation methodology" for "a more robust, fair and faster indicator of research impact".
-This alignment further popularized the LM, and also illustrated the shift in practices of evaluation by prominent research publications.

-The Loughborough University LIS-Bibliometrics committee chose to base their principles on those of the LM instead of the DORA, because according to their policy manager Elizabeth Gadd, the LM takes a "broader approach to the responsible use of all bibliometrics across a range of disciplines and settings".
-Stephen Curry, the chair of the DORA steering committee, commented on this statement by emphasizing that DORA was aiming to extend its "disciplinary and geographical reach".
-However, he still made it clear that a university should have the right to choose to follow either the DORA or the LM, or neither, as long as reasonable justification was provided.
+Loughborough University's LIS-Bibliometrics committee chose to base their own principles on the Leiden Manifesto, instead of the DORA, because the manifesto takes a "broader approach to the responsible use of all bibliometrics across a range of disciplines and settings", according to their policy manager Elizabeth Gadd.
+Stephen Curry, chair of the DORA steering committee, commented on this statement by emphasizing that DORA was aiming to extend its "disciplinary and geographical reach".